Early detection and intervention are crucial for managing this disease and reducing the risk of long-term complications.

 27. Dry Mouth

-28. Dark Bags Under Your Eyes
+28. Dark Bags Under the Eyes

 29. Increased Need for Inhaler Use